tessington/metabolic_index/README.md

 - helper/plot.phylo2.funs.R.
 Modified version of plot.phylo in ape package
 - helper/calculate_EDF_fn.R.
 Calculates empirical degrees of freedom for cAIC calculations (uased by 02-fit_alternative_models.R

 Files in subdirectory "analysis" are saved products as described above.
-It also includes modelfit.RDS, which is a saved TMB fitted  model, and modelfit_stan.RDS, which is another saved TMB model where the model code is modified to permit successful MCMC integration.
+It also includes modelfit.RDS, which is a saved TMB fitted  model.

 All raw data are provided in subdirectory "data".
 The primary file is allmidata_xlsx.
 The fields are:
 - scientific.name: Genus species, updated June 2025; https://www.marinespecies.org/index.php